Storage

 -d '{"vector": [0.1, 0.2, 0.3, ...], "top_k": 5}'

-The hexastore stores entity-relation triples (subject, predicate, object) in six permuted indexes, enabling fast lookups from any starting point in the triple.
+The graph index stores entity-relation triples (subject, predicate, object) in multiple orderings, enabling fast lookups starting from any element of the triple.

-Entity-type AI memory grains automatically generate triples that the context database inserts into the hexastore.
-For example, a grain with subject user-123 and a works_at relation to acme-corp produces six index entries: SPO, SOP, PSO, POS, OSP, OPS.
-This allows queries like “find all entities that work at Acme Corp” (starting from object), “find all relations for user-123” (starting from subject), or “find all works_at relations” (starting from predicate) — all with O(1) lookup time.
+Entity-type AI memory grains automatically generate triples that the context database inserts into the graph index.
+For example, a grain with subject user-123 and a works_at relation to acme-corp is reachable by any partial pattern: “find all entities that work at Acme Corp” (starting from object), “find all relations for user-123” (starting from subject), or “find all works_at relations” (starting from predicate) — each resolved against a sorted index, not a full scan.

-The entity_latest partition complements the hexastore by maintaining a pointer from each entity key to its most recent grain version.
+The entity_latest index complements the graph index by maintaining a pointer from each entity key to its most recent grain version.
 This supports use cases where agents need the current state of an entity rather than its full history.
 The autonomous memory engine updates entity_latest atomically with each grain write, so it always reflects the most recent version.

 Related